yarhm0962/dump-bot/README.md

 - **Verification System** – Automatically restrict server access until users verify via a button.
 - **Active Checker** – Periodically ping `@everyone` in a specified channel to check user activity.
 - **Auto-Delete Messages** – Instantly delete all messages in chosen channels.
+- **Script Search** – Search the web for a script and retrieve its loadstring and source URL.
 - **Slash & Prefix Commands** – Mix of modern slash commands and traditional prefix commands (`.`).
 - **Command Channel Restriction** – Limit commands to a single text channel (with owner bypass).
 - **Bypass Utility** – Extract keys from obfuscated URLs (Delta-like).